The right gear makes hiking enjoyable and safe.

 5/ Water Bottle

-A lightweight insulated bottle will help keep your water cool or your tea hot.
+A lightweight insulated bottle to help keep your water cool or your tea hot.
 Experts recommend a liter for a day hike.
-So plan to carry 2 bottles.
+So plan to carry at least 2 bottles.

-I’m adding a whistle to my pack this year in case there are bears, mountain lions or coyotes.
+Add a whistle to your pack this year in case there are bears, mountain lions or coyotes on the trails.
+Most trail heads now have signage about the potential threat.

 7/ First Aid Kit

-It’s good to be prepared for a bite, cut or blister so I’m adding a small kit to my pack this summer.
+Be prepared for a bite, cut or blister by adding a small first aid kit to your pack this summer.

 Other items to consider

-2/ Warm Layer: I’m taking a wool layer in case my hikes are longer than expected.
-It’s happened and the evenings can really cool off.
+2/ Warm Layer: A wool layer in case your hikes are longer than expected.
+It happens especially when hiking new trails.
+The air can get really chilly in the evenings.

-4/ Hat: Another item that can help protect you from the sun and help maintain your body heat if the weather changes.
+4/ Hat: Hats can help protect your skin from the sun and help maintain your body heat if the weather changes.

-5/ Bug Spray: It depends on the conditions of where you hike.
-Mosquitos make bug spray an essential.
+5/ Bug Spray: Mosquitos make bug spray an essential.

 Start with the essentials.
 Then add and upgrade your gear once you’re hooked and have a better idea of what you need to make your hike more enjoyable.